openwrt/packages/net/banip/files/README.md

 # banIP - ban incoming and/or outgoing ip adresses via ipsets

 ## Description
-IP address blocking is commonly used to protect against brute force attacks, prevent disruptive or unautherized address(es) from access or it can be used to restrict access to or from a particular geographic area — for example.
+IP address blocking is commonly used to protect against brute force attacks, prevent disruptive or unauthorized address(es) from access or it can be used to restrict access to or from a particular geographic area — for example.

 ## Main Features
 * support many IP blocklist sources (free for private usage, for commercial use please check their individual licenses):
 * zero-conf like automatic installation & setup, usually no manual changes needed
-* supports four different download utilities: uclient-fetch, wget, curl, aria2c
+* automatically selects one of the following download utilities: aria2c, curl, uclient-fetch, wget
 * Really fast downloads & list processing as they are handled in parallel as background jobs in a configurable 'Download Queue'
 * full IPv4 and IPv6 support
 * ipsets (one per source) are used to ban a large number of IP addresses
 * supports blocking by ASN numbers
 * supports blocking by iso country codes
 * supports local white & blacklist (IPv4, IPv6 & CIDR notation), located by default in /etc/banip/banip.whitelist and /etc/banip/banip.blacklist
-* auto-add unsuccessful ssh login attempts to 'dropbear' or 'sshd' to local blacklist (see 'ban_autoblacklist' option)
+* auto-add unsuccessful LuCI and ssh login attempts via 'dropbear' or 'sshd' to local blacklist (see 'ban_autoblacklist' option)
 * auto-add the uplink subnet to local whitelist (see 'ban_autowhitelist' option)
+* provides a small background log monitor to ban unsuccessful login attempts in real-time
 * per source configuration of SRC (incoming) and DST (outgoing)
 * integrated IPSet-Lookup
 * integrated RIPE-Lookup